Slide

 GET TO KNOW COREY

-Corey shares what she has learned through this care journey, how her peripheral nerve injury has impacted her life, how she found care, her experience working with OTs and PTs, and advice for others going through their own journey.
+Corey shares what she has learned through this journey: how her peripheral nerve injury has affected her life, how she found the right care team, her experience working with occupational and physical therapists, and her advice for others going through a similar process.

 LOSS OF FEELING IN HAND

-Peripheral nerve injuries can impact the movement and feeling in arms, legs, hands, feet, and any other extremity.
-These problems result from the nerves’ inability to signal to the target muscle.
-Peripheral nerves can be compared to wires that carry signals in the body from the brain and spinal cord to the rest of the body.
+Peripheral nerve injuries can affect movement and feeling in the arms, legs, hands, feet, and other extremities.
+These problems occur when the nerves are unable to send signals properly to the muscles or skin.
+You can think of peripheral nerves like electrical wires that carry signals from the brain and spinal cord to the rest of the body.

 Learn more about peripheral nerves and injuries.